Trafalgar Entertainment: 2023 – present

 In April 2023, Trafalgar Entertainment announced the acquisition of its first Scottish venue, The Pavilion Theatre, in Glasgow, Scotland.
 It is one of the oldest theatres in Scotland, first opening in 1904.

 In August 2023, Trafalgar Entertainment acquired Imagine Theatre, one of the UK's largest pantomime producers.
+In May 2025, Imagine Theatre opened its new "production base, central store, and creative hub" in Coventry.
+Named Trafalgar House, the 68,000-square-foot facility serves as the company's headquarters.

 In March 2024, Trafalgar Entertainment was named in the FT1000 annual ranking of Europe's fastest growing companies.

+In May 2025, King Charles III and Queen Camilla visited Bradford Live in Bradford as part of the city's year as UK City of Culture 2025.
+The former Odeon Cinema had closed in 2000 and was subsequently restored and reopened as a live entertainment venue following a £50 million investment.
+The venue's first public performances were held in August 2025.

+In October 2025, Trafalgar Entertainment and The Shubert Organization announced a 50:50 joint venture for the ownership and operation of the new 1,575-seat British Airways Theatre in London, initially developed as the Olympia Theatre.
+British Airways acquired the naming rights for the theatre, which is currently under construction and scheduled to open in 2027.

+In June 2026, Trafalgar Entertainment announced its acquisition of the London Theatre Company (LTC), founded by Nicholas Hytner and Nick Starr.
+The deal included the Bridge Theatre and a King's Cross venue housing Lightroom, an immersive visual arts venue.

 Divisions

 In 2022, Trafalgar Entertainment announced the launch of two new divisions; Trafalgar Theatres and Trafalgar Tickets.

 Trafalgar Theatres

 Trafalgar Theatres was launched in May 2022 as part of the company consolidating its venue operations under one division.
 The previously acquired HQ Theatres brand was retired, and the 12 UK regional venues became a part of the new Trafalgar Theatres division.
-The company's flagship venue Trafalgar Theatre, as well as Olympia Theatre, and Sydney's Theatre Royal were also made part of the division.
+The company's flagship venue Trafalgar Theatre, as well as British Airways Theatre, and Sydney's Theatre Royal were also made part of the division.